sakopov/AspNetCore.CongestionControl/README.md

 ### Client-Specific Rate Limits

-Client-specific rate limits are currently not supported and it's not entirely sure if they'll ever be supported.
+Client-specific rate limits are currently not supported and there are currently no plans to introduce this functionality.